lakhanmandloi/lakhanmandloi.github.io/about.md

 ---
 layout: default
-title: "Lakhan Mandloi"
+title: "About Lakhan Mandloi"
-description: "Web developer and a proud Indian"
+description: "A proud Indian and Full stack developer"
 ---

 ## Summary